Qiskit/RFCs/0016-base-primitive-unification.md

 # instantiate the primitive
 foo = Foo()

-# runt he primitive with three tasks
+# run the primitive with three tasks
 job = foo.run([task0, task1, task2])

 # block for results